sezzle/sezzle-magento2/DEVELOPERS.md

 ## Prerequisites

+### Docker

+All Sezzle developers should already have completed [Docker](https://gitlab.sezzle.com/sezzle/sezzle-compose) setup for Sezzle-Compose (although Sezzle-Compose will not be used for Magento setup).

 ### MAMP

 1. [Download MAMP](https://www.mamp.info/en/downloads/)
 1. Unzip the downloaded file, then drag & drop to the `Applications` folder

+### PHP

+1. `open ~/.zshrc`
+1. Add the following, and save: `export PATH=/Applications/MAMP/Library/bin:/Applications/MAMP/bin/php/php8.3.14/bin:$PATH`
+    - Note: php version should correspond to the one selected in MAMP in the later step
+1. `source ~/.zshrc`

+### Enable mod_rewrite for Apache

+*This section will resolve the issue where stylesheets aren't loading for test environment*

+1. `cd /Applications/MAMP/conf/apache`
+1. `open .`
+1. Secondary-click on `httpd.conf` and select `Open With` > `TextEdit.app`
+1. Search the document for `#LoadModule rewrite_module modules/mod_rewrite.so` and remove the `#` at the beginning of the line

 ### Composer